-4 common mistakes DIY painters make
+Common mistakes by DIY painters

-Painting your home may seem like an easy job to tackle yourself, but the truth is, it’s easy to do it badly.
-Here are some pitfalls to avoid.
+Painting your home may seem like an easy job to tackle yourself, but the truth is, it's easy to do it badly.
+Here are some common pitfalls to avoid.

 Cheap paint

-You should always use quality paint, and the truth is, you get what your pay for.
+You should always use quality paint, and the truth is, you get what you pay for.
 Cheaper paint may look fine when you are painting it onto the walls, but when it dries, you will see the difference.
 High quality paint is also easier to apply and will last longer.
 The same goes for brushes and rollers.
 The better the quality, the better the result.

 Overloading the paint roller or brush